hexbatch/apple-core/v1/docs/core/step-3-scripts-urls/remote-api.md

 Remotes can be tested with a test context.
 When created the test context will be set used to remember stats to follow the rules of cool-down
 There can be multiple test_contexts for each remote.
 Unlike scripts, these cannot be edited

-Remotes can be seen and edited in full by anyone in the user's group admin
+Remotes can be seen and edited in full by anyone in the user's group admin, or in the remote_permission admin group

 | Method | Path                                  | Route Name | Operation                                                | Args                                            |
 |--------|---------------------------------------|------------|----------------------------------------------------------|-------------------------------------------------|